top of page

 IMG_7957.jpg

-Sarah enjoys sharing her love of animals, art, and nature through exploration and play!
+Sarah enjoys sharing her love of animals, art, and nature through immersive exploration of wetlands and woodlands.
 She teaches field trips, afterschool classes, and family programs throughout the year.
 During the summer she is camp director for Woodcock’s wildly popular summer camp.
-She works closely with the educator team at the nature center, researching and developing new programs to inspire connection through nature.
+She works closely with the Education Team at the nature center, researching and developing new programs to inspire connection through nature.
+In 2023 Sarah was awarded the Garden Club of America's Elizabeth Abernathy Hull Award.
+This national award is given to individuals across the country who provide outstanding environmental education to children and inspire appreciation of the beauty and fragility of our planet.

 Sarah holds a BA from SUNY Purchase where she majored in Environmental Studies with a minor in Fine Art.
 She has always been interested in the influence of art in environmental awareness and reconnecting to nature.
 Before she began her journey at Woodcock in 2009, Sarah volunteered in Croatia helping to reintroduce the endangered Eurasian Griffon vulture along the Adriatic Sea, and on the northern coast of Scotland researching bottlenose dolphins.

 She serves locally as a board member of the Norwalk River Watershed Association and participates as a member of the Hudson to Housatonic Regional Conservation Partnership on behalf of Woodcock.
-She lives in Norwalk with her rescue cat Melvin.
-In her spare time, she enjoys painting and volunteering to remove invasive plants and restore native habitats.
+She lives in Norwalk and enjoys gardening, painting, and volunteering to remove invasive plants and restore native habitats.

 Ms. Jen